Data Privacy Statement for Candidates

-You may give us Information by filling in forms online, by corresponding with us by phone, email, in person, or otherwise, or via a recruitment agency or other third party.
+You may give us personal data about you by filling in forms online, corresponding with us by phone, email, in person, or otherwise, or through a recruitment agency or other third party.

-The Information that we may collect about you includes, but is not limited to, the following:
+The personal data that we collect about you includes, but is not limited to, the following:

 - home address;

-- contact details (such as phone numbers and email addresses);
+- contact details (such as telephone number and email address);

 - date of birth;